Laura Ingraham Disavows White Nationalists, KKK: 'You Don't Represent My Views'

-Fox News host Laura Ingraham’s Wendesday night anti-immigration rant was described by the Daily Beast as being “so racist it was endorsed by ex-KKK leader David Duke.”
+Fox News host Laura Ingraham’s Wendesday night anti-immigration rant was described by The Daily Beast as being “so racist it was endorsed by ex-KKK leader David Duke.”

 During the opening to her primetime show The Ingraham Angle, Ingraham said the following, according to The Guardian.